 What Is a Sales Strategy?

-Before we can talk about what might go into your sales strategy, we want to clearly define what such a strategy is.
+Before we can talk about the best practices that might go into your sales strategy, we want to clearly define what sales strategies are.

 You can also break down your sales planning into four basic steps or stages: